retnuh-k/peptide-mutation-finder/README.md

 # peptide-mutation-finder
 This notebook automates the process of figuring out changes in protein sequences as a result of mutations found from genome sequencing.
-Written by Hunter King (https://github.com/retnuh-k/) under the guidance of Dr. Songato Jia and Yimeng Fang as part of the Jia Lab (http://jia.biology.columbia.edu/).
+Written by Hunter King (https://github.com/retnuh-k/) under the guidance of Dr. Songtao Jia and Yimeng Fang as part of the Jia Lab (http://jia.biology.columbia.edu/).

 Colab link (might need LionMail to access): https://colab.research.google.com/drive/19hQxIFA3o0Rh4LYsh3U-HaHrO3-TvdqY?usp=sharing